-Techniques for getting your crew and yourself on the same page ahead of production.
+Techniques for getting yourself and your collaborators on the same page ahead of production.

 Film is a visual language – and expressing yourself in that language is not just about what you say, but how you say it.
 Collecting references is a great way to articulate what you want to express – for you, and for the people you’re working with.